RyanJulyan/Flask-BDA/README.md

     * .gitignore files with defaults
     * Docker virual environment
     * Local virtual environment
-* Create custom module files and folders from "create_module.py" file with prompts
+* Create custom module files and folders that fit into the flask project structure from "create_module.py" file with prompts

 # Requirements